Asymptotically conical Calabi-Yau manifolds, I: Introduction

 \subsubsection{K{\"a}hler classes on open complex manifolds}

 In this paper, we are really only interested in AC K{\"a}hler manifolds.
-These are $1$-convex, hence biholomorphic to blowups of closed analytic subsets of $\C^N$ with at worst finitely many {normal} singularities; see Appendix \ref{s:ddbar}.
+These are $1$-convex, hence biholomorphic to resolutions of affine analytic varieties with at worst finitely many {normal} singularities; see Appendix \ref{s:ddbar}.

 It seems to be useful to think of a K{\"a}hler class on a $1$-convex manifold $M$ simply as a class in the de Rham group $H^2(M)$ that contains positive $(1,1)$-forms.
 For all we know, these classes may very well be characterized by the inequalities $\int_Y \omega^k > 0$ for all $k$-dimensional ($k > 0$) compact analytic subsets $Y \subset M$, as is of course the case on compact K{\"a}hler manifolds \cite{DP}.